SE701ProjectGroup4/git-brunching/backend/README.md

 - #### Windows and Mac OS

-  Download the installer from the [official Node.js website](https://nodejs.org/) and follow the instalation instructions.
+  Download the installer from the [official Node.js website](https://nodejs.org/) and follow the installation instructions.
   This will also install npm.

 - #### Ubuntu